 The Company was incorporated under the provisions of the Business Corporations Act (British Columbia) on January 7, 2011.
 The head office of the Company is located at 410-150 York Street, Toronto, Ontario, Canada, M5H 3S5.
-The records office of the Company is located in Grasmere BC.
 The Company's common shares trade on the TSX Venture Exchange under the symbol MTH.

 The Company is a mineral exploration company focused on acquiring and defining precious metal resources in Mexico and other attractive mining friendly jurisdictions in the Americas.
 The Company has acquired a 100%, interest of the Tenoriba Property located in the Sierra Madre Precious Metal Belt in southwestern Chihuahua State, Mexico.
-On December 17, 2018, the Company signed an option agreement with Minera Centerra S.A. de C.V. ("Centerra") (a subsidiary of Centerra Gold Inc. ("Centerra Gold")) whereby the Company has granted Centerra the right to acquire an initial 51% interest in the Tenoriba Project.
-Effective November 10, 2020, Centerra ceased exploration activities on the Tenoriba property and subject to a 60-day notice period, all ownership interests, information, permissions and applications for permissions to explore the Tenoriba property were transferred to Mammoth.
-The Company continues to seek other option agreements in the Americas on other properties it deems to host above average potential for economic concentrations of precious metals mineralization.
+The Company continues to seek partnerships on other properties in the Americas it deems to host above average potential for economic concentrations of precious metals mineralization.